 This is the first in a two-part blog series on analytics, specifically for network administrators.
-The second part will run on May 18.
+The second part, titled "Why Prioritization of Service Incidents Is Valuable", ran on May 18.

 Ensuring a superior client experience is a top priority for network administrators.
 To achieve this, network administrators continuously assess network health in three primary areas: connection, performance and infrastructure.